New Location Science Models with Applications to UAV-Based Disaster Relief: Introduction

-To address the challenges discussed in the previous section, namely the effects of wind and UAV heterogeneity, we focus on single-facility location problems.
-These problems have strong theoretical foundations and have been studied in the field of convex analysis, particularly in the context of the Generalized Fermat-Torricelli and Generalized Sylvester problems.
-To provide a clear foundation for our approach, we first present a brief overview of these classical problems.
-In the 19th century, English mathematician Sylvester (1814–1897) introduced the \emph{smallest enclosing circle problem}, which seeks to determine the smallest circle capable of enclosing a given set of points in a plane \parencite{sylvester1857question}.
-This problem is formulated as a minmax location problem and generalized in several ways in the literature.
-The French mathematician Fermat (1601–1665) proposed an optimization problem that seeks to identify a point in the plane that minimizes the total distance to three specified points.
-This problem was solved by the Italian mathematician and physicist Torricelli (1608–1647) and is known as the \emph{Fermat-Torricelli problem}.
-These problems continue to attract attention both for their mathematical elegance and for their significant practical applications, particularly in location science.
+To address the challenges discussed in the previous section, namely the effects of wind and UAV heterogeneity, we focus on {\em single-facility models} of {\em location science}.
+Problems of this type have strong theoretical foundations and have been studied using various techniques.
+To provide a clear foundation for our approach, we first present a brief overview of the classical problems in this area.
+The French mathematician Pierre de Fermat (1601–1665) proposed an optimization problem that seeks to identify a point in the plane that minimizes the total distance to three other plane points.
+This problem was solved by the Italian physicist Augusto Torricelli (1608–1647) and is now known as the \emph{Fermat-Torricelli problem}.
+In the 19th century, the English mathematician James Joseph Sylvester (1814–1897) introduced the \emph{smallest enclosing circle problem}, which seeks to determine the smallest circle capable of enclosing a given set of points in a plane \parencite{sylvester1857question}.
+This problem is formulated as a minimax location problem and has been extended in several ways in the literature.
+Over the centuries, these classical problems have continued to attract attention of researchers and practitioners for their mathematical elegance and significant practical applications.
+Various generalizations of Fermat-Torricelli, Sylvester and related problems (Steinitz, Weber, etc.) have been introduced and studied in location science and practical areas by using different approaches and methods; see, e.g., \parencite{borwein1990,boltyanski1999,kuhn1976,plastria2009asymmetric,wesolowsky1993,weiszfeld37,martini2002fermat}, and the references therein.

-The literature contains several studies on these problems.Variants of the Generalized Sylvester problem have been explored in prior research \parencite{mordukhovich2013smallest,nam2014constructions,nam2013generalized, nam2012solutions, nam2012minimal}, while the Generalized Fermat-Torricelli problems have been investigated in \parencite{nam2013fermat, mordukhovich2019fermat, nam2014nonsmooth, mordukhovich2011applications,martini2002fermat, kupitz2013fermat, nam2017minimizing,jahn2015minsum}.
-Based on the existing literature, we summarize the contributions and generalization aspects of the present work; to the best of our knowledge, these contributions span both theoretical advancements and practical applications, including:
+More recent years have witnessed the development of {\em novel approaches} to location science models based on {\em variational} ideas with the usage of {\em generalized differential} tools of {\em convex and variational analysis}.
+To the best of our knowledge, such an approach was first suggested in \parencite{mordukhovich2011applications} for the newly introduced generalized Fermat-Torricelli problem and then was largely developed in \parencite{reich2022,kupitz2013fermat,mordukhovich2019fermat,mordukhovich2013smallest,nam2014constructions,nam2013generalized,jahn2015minsum,nam2014nonsmooth,nam2017minimizing,mordukhovich2023easy} and other publications for various models of location science with algorithmic applications.
+The major contributions of our work, including theoretical advances and practical applications, are as follows.

 \begin{itemize}